top of page

 Bellringers

 The bellringers come from all walks of life and range in experience from beginners to peal and quarter peal-ringing experts.
 New learners are always welcome so, if you are aged at least 12, why not give it a go?
-An electronic simulator is linked to all ten bells and a computer running Abel software allows bells to be rung with no external noise when teaching.
 See our Links and Contacts page for contact information.

 bottom of page